F.C. Pedras Rubras

 F.C.
-Pedras Rubras is a Portuguese football club from the town of Pedras Rubras, a parish of Maia, in the region of Greater Porto.
+Pedras Rubras is a Portuguese football club based in the town of Pedras Rubras, a parish of Maia, in the region of Greater Porto.

 Brief history

 Founded in 1942, the club is seen as a good formation center, and eventually signed protocols with Leixões S.C. and topflight club F.C.
 Porto.
 Normally a mid-table club in the country's third division, it dropped down a level in 2005–06.

 After a very good year in the following campaign, albeit without promotion, Pederas Rubras were again relegated in 2007–08, to the Portuguese District Football Associations.